 Classics at Hillsdale College

-At Hillsdale, the Classical Studies department takes a traditional and rigorous approach to the study of Greek and Latin.
+At Hillsdale, the Classics Department takes a traditional and rigorous approach to the study of Greek and Latin.
 The key to the fullest understanding of our ancient heritage is the study of the Greek and Roman languages.
 The preciseness and eloquence of these languages make it impossible to appreciate fully the classical works in translation.
-Therefore, unlike many other colleges, where it is possible to major in Classical Studies without ever learning a classical language, a major in Classical Studies at Hillsdale is required to become competent in at least one ancient language.
+Therefore, unlike many other colleges, where it is possible to major in classics without ever learning a classical language, a major in classics at Hillsdale is required to become competent in at least one ancient language.
 This rigorous language training is combined with literature and civilization courses designed to provide a student with an overarching awareness of the cultures of Greece and Rome.
-The civilization and literature course offered by the Classics department may be supplemented (with credit toward the major) by courses offered by other departments which are pertinent to the Greco-Roman world.
+The civilization and literature course offered by the Classics Department may be supplemented (with credit toward the major) by courses offered by other departments which are pertinent to the Greco-Roman world.
 In areas of history, philosophy, religion and politics a student's understanding of the ancient world may be broadened and deepened in classes taught by experts in these areas.
-To further their appreciation for and interest in Classical Studies qualified students may become members of the Hillsdale chapter of Eta Sigma Phi, a national Classical studies honorary, dedicated to fostering the Classical tradition.
-The student with an interest in education as a career may pursue a program in secondary level Latin certification offered in concert by the Classical Studies and Education departments.
+To further their appreciation for and interest in classics, qualified students may become members of the Hillsdale chapter of Eta Sigma Phi, a national classics honorary, dedicated to fostering the classical tradition.
+The student with an interest in education as a career may pursue a program in secondary level Latin certification offered in concert by the Classics and Education Departments.

 Classics is the study of the languages, literature, history, and culture of ancient Greece and Rome.
 It was originally recognized as an essential part of an American education.
 The Yale Report of 1828 stated,